top of page

 Take into consideration the main environments the child participates in including home, school, and social.
 Some environments lend to extra time to explain and practice, where other environments do not.
 Your child's clothing should be able to address these different environments.

 Choose clothing that is easy to put on and take off, easy to fasten, and sensory comfortable.
+Our youth compression pants can be a great option for this.
 Select clothing that aids the child with spatial relations, allows for fastening practice, has elastic waistbands, considers motor difficulties, and enhances independence.

 Look for vertical button holes, attachments to zippers, and other means of fastenings such as Velcro.
 Remember to work within their present level of development.
 Demonstrate, verbally assist, hand over hand assistance, use picture cues or just give prompts.
 We want to facilitate fine motor skill development, balance, sensory processing and comfort, enhanced cognitive and motor performance, while most importantly promoting independence.
 Do expect some participation from your child but do not expect too much if they are not developmentally ready.